WillPeak/WireInAgentHackathon/README.md

     ```env
     INTERVAL_TIME_MINUTES=<time interval in minutes>
     USERNAME=<your username>
+    WEAVIATE_URL = <weaviate url>
+    WEAVIATE_API_KEY = <weaviate api key>
     OPENAI_API_KEY=<your OpenAI API key>
     MODEL=<model name>
     ```

 3. Optional: If using the Telegram integration, make sure to input your Telegram Bot Token and Chat ID in the sidebar within the application.
+(DO NOT USE THIS YET)

 ## Usage